Mitcham (UK Parliament constituency)

 It was created for the 1918 general election from part of Wimbledon when it reached southwards up onto the North Downs, further south than Croydon South, and was abolished for the February 1974 general election.

 Two of its MPs became Home Secretary, one after changing seat of candidature, on boundary reforms.

 Boundaries

 1918–1945: The Urban Districts of Beddington and Wallington, Carshalton, and Mitcham (the latter as a northern end).

-1945–1974: The Municipal Boroughs of Beddington and Wallington, and Mitcham (the latter as a northern end).
+1945–1974: The Boroughs of Beddington and Wallington, and Mitcham (the latter as a northern end).